tristanbatchler/tbat.me/_posts/2024-11-11-godot-golang-mmo-part-6.md

 }
 ```

 Now, don't forget to compile the proto file to generate the new Go code, and do the same for the GDScript code in Godot Godobuf.
+Instructions for the Golang code compilation can be found in <a href="/2024/11/09/godot-golang-mmo-part-1#protoc-usage" target="_blank">§01</a>, and the Godobuf instructions are in <a href="/2024/11/09/godot-golang-mmo-part-1#godobuf-usage" target="_blank">the same post, a bit further down</a>.

 We will also add a new helper function to your `util.go` file: